CCTV footage shows people dragging body of man from backseat of car, shop owner says

 The owner, who has been in business there for five years, said he was shocked by the incident.

-"It's very scary and (I'm) sad, of course, and I'm worried.
+"It's very scary and [I'm] sad, of course, and I'm worried.

 "It's usually really busy even at that time on a normal day.
 It's a peaceful street."